jbostoen/iTop-custom-extensions/utils/scripts/PHP Cron import Contacts from LDAP/readme.md

+# PHP Cron Import contacts from LDAP

-# What?
+## What?
 This is a sample PHP script which retrieves info from an LDAP.

-It's a way to import users in your Active Directory as iTop contacts.
+It's a way to import users in your Active Directory as iTop contacts (not users!).
 The script retrieves data from the AD and writes it to a MySQL table (created within iTop).
 Afterwards, it runs iTop's Data Synchronization.